PseudoMon/pradewata/README.md

 # Proyek Pradewata
 This repository contains the source code for Proyek Pradewata, a project that aims to retranslate a portion of Genshin Impact into Indonesian, and then put them up on display in a website powered by [Remix](https://remix.run) and [Eno](https://eno-lang.org).
-The site is work-in-progress and not currently live.

 This a personal passion project by me, [@PseudoMonious](https://twitter.com/PseudoMonious), who for some silly reasons decide to use up hours of her time to mash his translation skills and web developing skills together.
 And also her love for the video game Genshin Impact and all the characters in that world.